Learning About Enhanced Recovery After Surgery (ERAS)

 What can you expect after surgery?

-Your doctor may give you a shot of medicine.
-This is to block the pain from the affected area of your body.
+You may be given medicines during surgery to block the pain from the affected area of your body.
 You may also be given medicine like acetaminophen or ibuprofen.
-If opioids are used, your doctor will give you the lowest dose for the shortest possible time.
+If strong pain medicines like opioids are used, your doctor will give you the lowest dose for the shortest possible time.
 Opioids can make your recovery harder.
 And they can be less safe than other medicines.

 Author: Ignite Healthwise, LLC Staff